-Note: One more clarification that needs to be made in the cited medical records pertains to a reference to an ER record by my GP (a note taken out of context of the actual ER record).
+Note: One more clarification that needs to be made in the cited medical records pertains to a reference to an ER record by my GP.
 I had to go to the ER due to the sudden worsening of GI symptoms ie worsening abdominal pain and distension due to adverse reaction to medications.
 Adverse reactions to medications are common in the chemically injured/sensitive.
-And, while I was dealing with a personal matter, it wasn’t what was stated by the GP (I would know!).
-And even though at the hearing I pointed out the inaccuracy it didn’t matter, the judge included it anyway.
 I was seeing the GP because the abdominal pain had not resolved.
 Diagnostic testing eventually found an intestinal infection was the primary cause of the the abdominal pain.
 In other words there was a physiologic cause found.
 The cause was not psychogenic as the GP and another doc misdiagnosed (just a rhetorical questions: do men get accused like women tend to that their symptoms are “psychogenic”?).
-Compare this to the Social Security Disability judge who got both the ER record and the diagnostic GI CDSA test who in his Decision cited my “adverse reactions to medications and sensitive gastrointestinal track”.
+Compare this to the Social Security Disability judge who, unlike the WC judge, got both the ER record and the diagnostic GI CDSA test and in his Decision cited my “adverse reactions to medications and sensitive gastrointestinal track”.
 He never once in his Decision mentioned or blamed psych causes for my GI symptoms or any other of my other conditions.
-Also, I did extensive psych testing for Social Security Disability as well as for my neuropsych eval and was found to be emotionally healthy with no psychopathology.
-WC used a few statements by physicians who misdiagnosed the cause of my abdominal pain to try and paint me as a psych case!
-Then the WC judge wouldn’t even allow my neuropsych eval into evidence which would counter that claim.
+Also, I did extensive psych testing for both Social Security Disability as well as for my neuropsych eval and was found to be emotionally healthy with no psychopathology.
+WC used a few statements by physicians who misdiagnosed the cause of my abdominal pain to try and paint me as a psych case.
+In addition the WC judge wouldn’t allow my neuropsych eval into evidence which would have countered that psych claim.

 Methacholine Challenge Test